Chapters

 What is regenerative agriculture?

-The main objective of Regenerative Agriculture is to improve the soil and the natural landscape.
-It is based on traditional methods that improve biodiversity, sequester carbon into the soil, and optimize the water cycle.
+Regenerative Agriculture aims to improve soil and natural landscapes using traditional methods.
+It enhances biodiversity, stores carbon in the soil, and optimizes the water cycle.

 The ROC (Regenerative Organic Certified®) is a standard specific to cotton, aiming to promote regenerative agricultural practices while ensuring animal welfare and equity for workers, surpassing the requirements of traditional organic farming.